Then Again, Maybe I Won't

 Then Again, Maybe I Won't is a young adult novel written by Judy Blume.
 Intended for pre-teens and teenagers, the novel deals with puberty from a 1970s male perspective as well as the other trials of growing up.
-Judy Blume claimed that she was inspired to write the story following the success of her preceding novel Are You There God?
-It's Me, Margaret.
-Given her earlier novel was about a girl entering puberty making the transition to womanhood, she decided to write one about a boy going through puberty and making a transition to manhood.

 Plot summary

-Eleven-year-old Tony Miglione lives with his blue-collar family in Jersey City.
-After Tony's family experiences a major increase in wealth due to his father's successful sale of his electronics invention, the family relocates to the fictional upper-class community of Rosemont, New York.
-His mother becomes absorbed with climbing the social ladder in her new, wealthier neighborhood, while his maternal grandmother becomes angry and withdrawn when she is no longer allowed to cook for the family as she loves to do.
-Tony's older brother, Ralph, a new father who was previously a well-respected junior high school teacher, gives up teaching to make more money working in the same business as their father, causing Tony to feel that his brother is 'selling out'.
+Thirteen-year-old Tony Miglione lives with his blue-collar family in Jersey City, New Jersey.
+After his family becomes wealthy from his father's sale of his electronics invention, the family moves to the fictional upper-class community of Rosemont, New York, on Long Island.
+His mother becomes absorbed with advancing in the social hierarchy in the family's well-to-do community, while his maternal grandmother becomes angry and withdrawn when she is no longer allowed to cook for the household as she loves to do.
+Tony's older brother, Ralph, a new father who was previously a well-respected junior high school teacher, gives up teaching to make more money working in the same business as their father, making Tony feel his brother is 'selling out'.

-Tony meets a neighbor, Joel Hoober, a boy his own age.
-While Joel's manners impress Mr. and Mrs. Miglione, Tony sees Joel's true colors in private: he secretly engages in misbehaviors such as prank calls, underage drinking, reading graphic novels, and shoplifting, and encourages Tony to participate as well.
+Tony meets and befriends a neighbor, Joel Hoober, a boy his own age.
+While Joel's manners impress Mr. and Mrs. Miglione, Tony sees Joel's true colors in private: he secretly engages in such uncalled-for deportment as making goof calls, underage drinking, reading adult-oriented fiction, and shoplifting, and encourages Tony to participate in such antics as well.

-Joel also has an older sister, Lisa, who is 16 years old and beautiful.
-Her bedroom window faces Tony's, and Tony soon notices that she does not bother to close her blinds when dressing and undressing; this leads Tony to ask his parents for a pair of binoculars for Christmas – "for birdwatching", he tells them.
-(Note: publishers seemed to feel this was an important plot point, as a number of variations of the cover art for this novel feature Tony holding a pair of binoculars.)